dwp/dataworks-open-source-policy/general_good_practice.md

 All code which is committed to open-source repositories must be signed.
 Some guidance on how to do this as below.

+However, if you are using a UC machine as well, then you must use the same email as it registered at UC GitHub Enterprise for the `dip` organisation.
+As-at Oct 2020, these have to be the `joebloggs@digital.uc.dwp.gov.uk` ones - otherwsie, you wil only be able to commit to public GitHub.

 ### Check GitHub

 First, make sure the email you wish to use is Verified in GitHub -> https://github.com/settings/emails